penguincoco/penguincoco.github.io/_posts/2019-12-01-The_Meatball.md

 “Don’t let Mo hear you say that.”

-She smiled and did one of those half laughs that’s basically just exhaling through your nose with a high-pitched grunt, but her eyes remained weighted down with sadness.
+She smiled and did one of those half laughs that’s basically just exhaling through your nose with a high-pitched grunt, but her eyes remained weighed down with sadness.

 “I’m sorry…” He said softly, “I have to, I have to get to work.”